ErnestineMoreno/MusicEventsSearchApp/Project_Planning/ProjectProposal.md

 MVP User Stories

-As a user, I want to be able to search for a particular artist or band and see a listing of all upcoming music events (festivals/concerts/shows) playing by location and artist name.
+As a user, I want to be able to search for a particular artist or band and see a listing of all virtual sets and events (festivals/concerts/shows) playing by location and artist name.

 As a user, I would like to filter upcoming event dates as I scroll through the search results.